Skip to main content

 terminal

-This is equivalent to bun install --frozen-lockfile.
+bun ci is equivalent to bun install --frozen-lockfile.
 It installs exact versions from bun.lock and fails if package.json doesn’t match the lockfile.
 To use bun ci or bun install --frozen-lockfile, you must commit bun.lock to version control.
-And instead of running bun install, run bun ci.
+In your workflow, run bun ci instead of bun install:

 .github/workflows/release.yml